sh1ggy/sh1ggy-web/posts/2UQCSHeartAttack.md

 The University of Queensland Computer Science Club held their first hackathon in 2020, lasting around **two days**.
 There were no limitations, with the only sort of stimulus being the prize categories so it was definitely a good event to learn new technologies and have fun with it.
 Our team, Two_Knights_Stand consisted of very proficient programmers who I met through unversity classes but I had not known them for a long time so the dynamics were formed there at the hackathon.

 This hackathon humbled me in more ways than one.
 Despite my experience with ReactJS, the pressures of this hackathon in particular definitely affected my ability to program effectively.
 I didn't have a strong level of familiarity with the people in my team either so there was a level of isolation contributing to my stress as well.

-In the end I only ended up contributing around 25% to the hackathon, mostly on planning and website & UI design.
+**Role** - My role involved the planning and designing of the website and learning how to use Material UI.
+In the end I only ended up contributing around 25% to the hackathon with my responsibilities including planning and website design.

 ![Initial Design](/blog/UQCSHeartAttack/design.png)